© ericdentinger.com

 By land or on the sea

-Though time or tide may vary
+Though time and tide may vary

-My heart beats true for thee
+My heart beats true to thee

 Hó-ró my nut-brown maiden...